Bringing new ideas

 "What is a recruiting program?"

 Recruiting is more than finding that perfect talent and hiring them.
-There are several steps within a recruiting program that are necessary in order to maintain a consistency with legal issues, choosing the right person, what to say in an interview and documenting the entire process.
+There are several steps within a recruiting program that are necessary in order to maintain a consistency with legal issues, choosing the right candidate, what to say in an interview and documenting the entire process.

 • Legal employment applications